 For the size of the city, public transportation in San Bruno is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For San Bruno, the benefits are reduced air pollution and congestion on the highways.

-San Bruno is one of the most well-educated cities in the nation.
-43.87% of adults in San Bruno have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of San Bruno ranks among the highest in the nation.
+Of the 25-and-older adult population in San Bruno, 43.87% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in San Bruno in 2018 was $48,602, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,408 for a family of four.